HomeOfAviSynthPlusEvolution/L-SMASH-Works/AviSynth/README.md

             + rap_verification (default: true)
                 Whether to verify if the determined RAP by demuxer/parser is valid RAP (the frame is decoded).
                 This is done in the indexing step.
-                To avoid the indexing speed penalty set this to false.
+                To avoid the indexing speed penalty set this to `false`.
+                Switching between `true` and `false` requires manual deletion of the index file.

 ###### LWLibavAudioSource